 - 2. Enter a suitable Label (name) for the VIP, e.g. ExSSL - 3.
-Set Associated Virtual Service to the Layer 7 VIP created earlier, e.g. ExVIP4 - 4.
-Leave Virtual Service Port set to 443 - 5.
+Set Associated Virtual Service to the Layer 7 VIP created earlier, e.g. ExVIP4

+- 4. Leave Virtual Service Port set to 443 - 5.
 Leave the other settings at their default values - 6.
 Click Update - 7.
 Reload STunnel to apply the new settings using the link provided in the blue box

-When creating the SSL Virtual Service, by default a self-signed certificate is used.
+Note When creating the SSL Virtual Service, by default a self-signed certificate is used.
 This is ideal for testing but needs to be replaced for live deployments.
-Certificates can be added using the WUI option: Cluster Configuration > SSL Certificate.
+Certificates can be added using the WUI option: Cluster Configuration > SSL Certificate .
 Once added, these will appear in the SSL Certificate drop-down when creating the SSL VIP.
+Note More information on configuring SSL termination is available here.